jimsnab/go-lane/README.md

 Normally the production code uses a log lane, and unit tests use a testing lane; a null lane is handy in unit tests to disable logging out of scope of the test.

+The code doing the logging or using the context should not care what kind of lane it is given to use.